School prefect

+A school prefect is a pupil who has been given certain responsibilities in the school, similar to the responsibilities given to safety patrol members.

+United Kingdom

+In some British, Irish and Commonwealth schools (especially but not exclusively private schools), prefects, usually students in fifth to seventh years (depending on how many years the school in question has), have considerable power.
+They were once allowed to administer school corporal punishment in some schools (now abolished in the UK and several other countries).
+They usually answer to a senior prefect known as the Head of School, Head Prefect, Head Boy, Head Girl or Senior Prefect.
+Larger schools may have a hierarchical structure up to and including a team of prefects, a team of senior prefects, and a Head Boy and Girl.
+The Head Prefect may also be the School Captain if that is an appointed position in the school.
+Today, prefect roles in the U.K. are largely perfunctory and are mostly used to reward the better students in the year groups that qualify for prefect roles.
+Duties tend to be limited to door monitoring during break and representing the school at various extra-curricular events.

-The two Senior Prefects, individually called Head Boy (for the male), and Head Girl (for the female) are students who carry leadership roles and are responsible for representing the school's entire student body.
+The terms for two Senior Prefects, Head Boy (for the male) and Head Girl (for the female), are commonly used in the British education system as well as in schools throughout some Commonwealth countries, e.g. Nigeria and South Africa.
+Some schools use alternative, gender-neutral titles such as school captain, head pupil/student, head of school, or they adopt the American title of student body president.
+They are students who carry leadership roles and are responsible for representing the school's entire student body.
 Although mostly out of use, in some schools, especially when there is only one of them, they are referred to The Senior Prefect (or SP for short).
 They are normally the most senior prefects in the school.
-The terms are commonly used in the British education system as well as in schools throughout some Commonwealth countries, e.g. Nigeria and South Africa.
-Some schools use alternative, gender-neutral titles such as school captain, head pupil/student, head of school, or they adopt the American title of student body president.

 Head boys and head girls are usually responsible for representing the school at events, and will make public speeches.
 They also serve as a role model for students, and may share pupils' ideas with the school's leadership.
 They may also be expected to lead fellow prefects in their duties.
 In most cases, a deputy head boy and girl will be appointed to assist and deputise the head boy and girl.
 They may have to do charity events, speak in assemblies, help out in parents evenings, and open days.